 For more than two decades, our energy and environmental team has worked with faculty and staff from across the University and with dozens of local, state and federal agencies to improve our energy, water, air and land systems.

-- Since fiscal year 2010, the Voinovich School has received more than $13 million in grant funding for project work in this area.
+- Since fiscal year 2010, the Voinovich School has been awarded more than $16M in external funding for project work in this area.

 - 200+ miles of stream cleaned from acid-mine drainage resulting in 40 new jobs and a $2M in annual labor impact.